Courses

 Lecture 5) Tutorial on using py4shocks for characterising ISM shocks#

-• Research applications
+• Research applications of shock finding

 Bibliography:#